 What happens when you take antibiotics with probiotics?

-One important exception is the yeast probiotic Saccharomyces boulardii.
+One useful exception is the yeast probiotic Saccharomyces boulardii.
 Because it is a yeast rather than a bacterium, antibacterial antibiotics do not directly kill it.
 Even so, many clinicians still suggest spacing it out for consistency and to reduce stomach upset, unless your prescriber advises otherwise.

-Why is this worth knowing?
+Why is this important?

 - People with a history of antibiotic-associated diarrhea